 Here are 8 Sleep-Friendly Plants for Your Bedroom

 Lavender is best known for its unique scent.
 Research studies show that the scent can reduce stress and anxiety levels, lower blood pressure, as well as moderate heart rate.
 In a recent study, the scent helped calm down crying babies and induced deep sleep.
 In women, this plant not only helps improve sleep but also decreases rapid eye movement.
-Why not cuddle up in the Best Papasan Chair and Cushion as you drift off into dreamland.
+Why not cuddle up on your most comfortable mattress as you drift off into dreamland.

 As mentioned earlier, poor indoor air quality can make it difficult for you to fall asleep.
 Snake plant can help you resolve this problem by purifying indoor air.
 It releases oxygen and absorbs carbon dioxide from the atmosphere.
 In addition, by using its natural biological filtering capabilities, it can reduce the concentration of common household toxins such as benzene, formaldehyde, and trichloroethylene from the air.